kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 \frac{dT}{dt} = AT-BT(t-\eta)-\epsilon T^3
 \end{align}
 ```
- where T represents the SST anomaly in the equatorial eastern Pacific.
-The first term on the right-hand side is the Bjerknes feedback between ocean and the atmosphere.
+ where T represents the SST anomaly in the _equatorial eastern Pacific_.
+The first term on the right-hand side is the Bjerknes feedback between the ocean and the atmosphere.
 The second term represents the negative feedback due to the wave reflection on the western boundary.
-The cubic term is an higher-order damping (doesn't rule out the periodicity).
-Overall, Delayed oscillator focuses on the western boundary processes but can capture most of the variability found in Zebiak and Cane model.
+The cubic term is a higher-order damping (doesn't rule out the periodicity).
+Overall, the Delayed oscillator focuses on the western boundary processes but can capture most of the variability found in the Zebiak and Cane model.

-### Western oscillator
+### Western-Pacific Oscillator

-Originally formulated by McCreary (1983) and modified by Dr. David Battisti, the Delayed Oscillator perceives ENSO evolutions from a transient perspective.
-In the Sverdrup Balance, the existence of meridional geostrophic flow balances the anomalous vorticity by wind stress.
-On transient timescales, many oceanic waves complete such planetary vorticity advection by zonal mean geostrophic flow.
-For example, during the propagation of a Rossby wave, it continuously exchanges angular momentum and warm water volume across latitudes.
-Thus, the Sverdrup balance can also be explained through the waves' lens.

-The delayed oscillator can be summarized in the following figure.
+Supported by observational evidence and other modeling studies, Weisberg and Wang (1997) proposed the Western-Pacific oscillator.
+One can consider it a more complicated version of the delayed oscillator but more focusing on the role of the western Pacific.
+The Western-Pacific oscillator can be summarized in the following figure.

 ```{figure} ../tropical-dynamics-figures/delayed_oscillator.jpeg
 ---